Prasham1710/hopefullheal/README.md

 ## Verified Research Database

 Immerse yourself in a meticulously verified database, empowering users with a wealth of research content covering every aspect of cancer.
 Stay informed about the latest advancements in cancer research through reliable and up-to-date information.

-## Fine-tuned Chatbot

-Our dynamic chatbot is fine-tuned to the nuances of cancer data.
-Have a question?
-The chatbot is here to assist, offering personalized support, clearing doubts, and guiding your exploration through the intricacies of cancer research.

 ## Doctor Appointment Booking